exue026/virtual-coin-exchange/README.md

 $ yarn dev
 ```

+then go to [http://localhost:3000](http://localhost:3000]) to view the app.

 ## Production

-To do a one-time build of frontend & backend, execute
+To do a one-time build of the frontend + backend, execute

 ```
 $ ./scripts/build.sh